Minimizing the negativity of quantum circuits in overcomplete quasiprobability representations: Searching for the optimal representation for a given quantum circuit

 E.g., for the circuit shown in Fig.~\ref{fig:rep_circuit}, one has

 Unfortunately, the optimization problem~\eqref{eq:fulloptprob} appears to be hard to solve.
-The cost function $\Neg(\eMap,\Circ)$ is continuous and Lipshitz, but is nonconvex and nonsmooth, that makes it difficult to employ gradient descent-based methods.
+The cost function $\Neg(\eMap,\Circ)$ is continuous and locally Lipschitz, but is nonconvex and nonsmooth, that makes it difficult to employ gradient descent-based methods.
 In what follows, we consider the simplest case where optimization is performed over a single one-qudit map $\eMap^{(1)}$.
 We note that even in this case, the number of degrees of freedom $N_{\rm par}$ varies from tens to hundreds depending on the value of $M$.

 As the basic solver for the optimization problem with respect to $\eMap^{(1)}$ we use the SLSQP algorithm.
 We apply the optimization algorithm several times, varying initial points and picking the best solution.
 This looks like a coarse version of a global optimization.
-Nevertheless, it usually gives the same result as global optimizers, such as ``basin hopping'', but is many times faster since it does not require a grid of reference points (about hundreds points versus tens in our approach).
+Nevertheless, it usually gives the same result as global optimizers, such as ``basin hopping'', but is many times faster since it does not require a grid of reference points (about hundreds of points versus tens in our approach).
+We note that the global non-convex optimization problem is NP-hard~\cite{jain2017non}, and our approach, as well as other global optimization algorithms, does not guarantee the convergence to the actual global minima.